-SCLTC contributes the improvement in retention rate to the increase of advising and counseling services available to students through each campus' Office of Financial Aid and Student Affairs Office.
+A review of the preliminary Fall 2013 to Spring 2014 retention shows an increase in First Time Freshman in Fall 2013 of 12.5% with a Fall to Spring retention of 77.25%.
+SCLTC has enacted many policy changes in an effort to improve its retention rate.
+The increase in advising and counseling services available to students through each campus' Office of Financial Aid and Student Affairs Office is one example of SLCTC's efforts.
 The college has made a concerted effort to assist students in applying for financial assistance that has helped students overcome financial barriers for persistence in college.
-Lack of financial ability to continue in college is the primary reason that students report for stopping out or dropping out of their program of study.
+Lack of financial ability to continue in college continues to be one of the primary reasons that students report for dropping out of their program of study.